-Aston Martin, the elegant British sports car needs no introduction.
-Touted as one of the world’s most distinctive high-end auto brand, it is the same name that is also most renowned for its association with James Bond movies.
-Aston Martin calls out to all those who seek dynamic driving experience topped with luxury bespoke design.
-To cater to the demand for such luxury sports car in India, Aston Martin entered the Indian market by teaming up with Performance Cars, a division of Infinity Cars, as its dealer in Mumbai and is the first official dealership of Aston Martin in India.
-They are set up in an internationally designed showroom in South Mumbai along with a first of its kind air-conditioned service workshop nearby.
+Aston Martin, the elegant British sports car, needs no introduction.
+Touted as one of the world’s most distinctive high-end auto brands, it is the same name that is also most renowned for its association with James Bond movies.
+Aston Martin calls out to all those who seek a dynamic driving experience topped with luxury bespoke design.
+To cater to the demand for such luxury sports cars in India, Aston Martin entered the Indian market by teaming up with Performance Cars, a division of Infinity Cars, as its dealer in Mumbai and is the first official dealership of Aston Martin in India.
+They are set up in an internationally designed showroom in South Mumbai and a first-of-its-kind air-conditioned service workshop nearby.
 Performance Cars stands true to its name as they represent the best of performance cars.
-Mr. Lalit Choudary, Director, Performance Cars speaks to Luxurylaunches-
+Mr. Lalit Choudary, Director, Performance Cars, speaks to Luxurylaunches-

 Since its launch, how has the first year been for Aston Martin on Indian terrain?

 It has been a good year.
-We had set out with an objective of retailing 30 cars for the year from a range of various models like the Vantage, Rapide, DB9 and DBS and have successfully achieved our target.
+We had set out to retail 30 cars for the year from a range of various models like the Vantage, Rapide, DB9, and DBS and have successfully achieved our target.

-How has the recent economic conditions of India affected the sales of Aston Martin?
+How have the recent economic conditions of India affected the sales of Aston Martin?

 Such changes usually do not affect the potential buyer who is determined to own Aston Martin.
-Though the current budget has stepped up the tax and duties on such cars which in turn have pushed the cost of each car higher but buyers have paid up for the luxury.
+However, the current budget has stepped up the tax and duties on such cars, which in turn have pushed the cost of each car higher, but buyers have paid up for the luxury.

 What is the brand’s strategy to sustain competition from other premium automotive brands?